 Since I own Christmas and Thanksgiving cacti, I’m going to focus on those.
 Both Christmas and Thanksgiving cacti enjoy bright, indirect light.
 That means that somewhere near a sunny window is best.
 But, from my personal experience, my Thanksgiving cactus has done well in medium light conditions, too.

 Since these plants are tropical, they don’t mind frequent watering as long as they are planted in soil that has good drainage.
-I tend to let the top inch or two of my soil dry out between waterings, and it hasn’t had a negative impact on the plant.
-A bit of extra water while your Christmas or Thanksgiving cactus is flowering isn’t a bad idea.
+I tend to let the top few inches of my soil dry out between waterings, and it hasn’t had a negative impact on the plant.
+A bit of extra water while your Christmas or Thanksgiving cactus is flowering is a good idea, too.

 The minimum temperature for your plant should be about 60 degrees Fahrenheit.
 Christmas and Thanksgiving cacti do not respond well to temperatures below 50 degrees Fahrenheit and will not tolerate frost.
 They do well in a variety of normal household temperatures with warmer days and slightly cooler nights.

-Christmas and Thanksgiving cacti also do well in a variety of normal household humidity levels, but since they are tropical plants, they do like a bit of humidity.
-Group with other plants, add a humidifier, or mist the plants to help keep humidity levels higher.
+Christmas and Thanksgiving cacti also do well in a variety of normal household humidity levels.
+But since they are tropical plants, they do like a bit of humidity.
+Group with other plants, add a humidifier, or mist the plants regularly to help keep humidity levels higher.

 Potting and pruning